hikhloee/hikhloee/README.md

 <h3 align="left">💫Achievements</h3>

-- Excellence Award in **Smart life ICT Convergence Idea APP Contest** hosted by Sogan Univ. and KIPFA, May 30, 2017.
+- Excellence Award in **Smart life ICT Convergence Idea APP Contest** hosted by Sogang Univ. and KIPFA, May 30, 2017.
 - Certificate of **ADsP(Advanced Data Analytics Semi-Professional)**, Dec.
 27, 2017.
 - Dean's List on 1st semester of 2018, 2020.
 - Participation Award in **College of Science and Technology Academic Conference** hosted by Duksung Women's Univ.
 Nov 26, 2020.